multi-moduli-ntt-saber/multi-moduli-ntt-saber/unmasked/m4/README.md

 ```

 # How to test and produce benchmarks manually
-You can produce the benchmarks manually.
+You can test and produce the benchmarks manually.

 ## One terminal reading from the board
 ```